drghirlanda/alex/Manual.md

 <a name="running"></a>
 # Running alex

-From the folder where the Design and Materials directories are, you can just type 'alex'.
-You can also run experiments in other directories using:
+From the folder where the Design and Materials folders are, you can just type 'alex'.
+You can also run experiments in other folders using:

     alex -v <Folder>

-The Folder is then expected to have Design and Materials subdirectories with appropriate files.
+The Folder is then expected to have Design and Materials subfolders with appropriate files.
 A Data folder will be create if not present.

 Alex has been designed so that multiple instances of an experiment can be run simultaneously.
 This feature is useful when the experiment